MatthiasKuklinski/data-structures/stack/stack array/README.md

 ## Implementation
 ### Constructor
 Create a null pointer for the stack structure.
 Try to allocate memory for it.
-On success, point to the allocted memory, otherwise set the corresponding status code and return null.
+On success, point to the allocated memory, otherwise set the corresponding status code and return null.
 Create a null pointer for the stack elements.
 Try to allocate memory for it.
-On success, point to the allocted memory, otherwise deallocate the memory for the stack structure and set the corresponding status code and return null.
+On success, point to the allocated memory, otherwise deallocate the memory for the stack structure and set the corresponding status code and return null.
 Set the stack capacity according to the capacity argument.
 Set the stack top index to -1 (empty).
 Set the corresponding status code and return a pointer to the stack.